 For decades, ACRES has supported willing landowners in protecting the Cedar Creek Corridor, a twenty mile stretch of the creek from Auburn, Indiana, to its terminus into the St. Joseph River near Leo-Cedarville, Indiana.
 Our office, in the former home of Tom and Jane Dustin, two of our founders, overlooks the creek from an 80-foot ravine in northern Allen County.

-Cedar Creek is one of only three rivers in the state to be designated an Indiana Scenic River under the 1973 State of Indiana Natural, Scenic, and Recreational Rivers Act.
+Cedar Creek is one of only three rivers in the state to be designated in Indiana’s Natural, Scenic and Recreational River System under the 1973 Act of the same name.
 ACRES helped the waterway earn this designation in 1976.

 In honor of Indiana’s 200th anniversary in 2016, the Bicentennial Nature Trust (BNT) awarded ACRES $1 million in matching support to acquire land within the Cedar Creek Corridor.
 While BNT supported ACRES on numerous properties, the award limit typically has been $300,000 per project.
 BNT raised its limit for significant, landscape-based conservation efforts in Indiana.
 Only five such awards were granted statewide.